brahmalabs/baman-ai/README.md

 ## Demo

-You can try out the demo of BamanAI [here](https://bamanai.brahma-labs.com/).
-Or install frontend demo from [here](https://github.com/brahma-labs/bamanai-frontend-demo).
+- You can try out the demo of BamanAI [here](https://bamanai.brahma-labs.com/).
+- Install frontend demo from [here](https://github.com/brahma-labs/bamanai-frontend-demo).
-Watch the demo video [here](https://youtu.be/fObyWPQzLus).
+- Watch the demo video [here](https://youtu.be/fObyWPQzLus).

 ## Getting Started